The CEI-Executive Secretariat (CEI-ES) was established in Trieste under the Austrian CEI Presidency in 1996.

 It operates with the legal status of an International Organisation, based on a Headquarters Agreement concluded between the Italian Government and the CEI Presidency.

-The CEI-ES provides administrative and conceptual support to the CEI three-pillar system (Governmental, Parliamentary and Business Dimensions).
+The CEI-ES provides administrative and conceptual support to the CEI pillar system (Governmental, Parliamentary, Economic and Local Dimensions).
 It also manages its funds and instruments and takes appropriate initiatives aimed at promoting the realisation of the Organisation's mission.

 The seat in Trieste, via Genova 9, was made available to the CEI by the Italian Government through the Friuli Venezia Giulia Autonomous Region, free of charge and ties, under terms described in a Protocol concluded between the CEI Secretariat and the Region.